 - Space Age Stasis: Averted by the Homeworld Gems; in the 6,000 years since the split, Homeworld technology has advanced so far ahead of the Gem tech on Earth that even Lapis transmitting a simple message is nearly impossible.
 Without Greg to clear up the transmission, the Crystal Gems likely would never had figured it out.
 Lapis insists that any battle between the two groups would end decisively in the Homeworld Gems' favor.

-- Split-Screen Reaction: Steven along with the Gems when Lapis claims how Homeworld has become much more advanced and that they wouldn't be able to stand a chance.
+- Split-Screen Reaction: A split screen shows Steven along with the Gems around Lapis claiming Homeworld has become much more advanced and that they wouldn't be able to stand a chance.

 - Smash to Black: The episode abruptly cuts to credits without an Iris Out as Steven and Greg amuse each other, but Garnet, Amethyst, and Pearl remained worried for the future.